 I already mentioned having the gift of hospitality.
 But what other gifts and talents do you have that can be shared with others as an act of hospitality?

 Your gift may be something even more unique.
-How can you share it in a way that serves someone else?
+How can you share your gifts and talents in a way that serves someone else?

 Showing Hospitality on Halloween